Shanav12/SportsBallClassificationCV/README.md

-# Welcome!
-This is a computer vision classification model for classifying images of Sports balls.
+# Welcome to SportsBallCV!

-**This website prompts the user to submit an image of a sports ball, sends the image to the model to classify, and outputs the probabilities of what the ball could be. **
+**This is a computer vision classification model for classifying images of sports balls.
+The website prompts the user to submit an image of a sports ball, sends the image to the model to classify, and outputs the probabilities of what the ball could be.**

 # Tech Stack: